Substra/substrafl/README.md

 ## Documentation

 Documentation of the api is generated from the connectlib repository thanks to the auto doc module.
+It is automatically built by https://github.com/owkin/connect-documentation and available [here](https://connect-docs.owkin.com/).
+You can build it locally to check the technical documentation and see the changes made by your PR.

 ### Requirements